FeatureBaseDB/featurebase/docs/getting-started.md

 	language := repository.Field("language")
 ```

-Your `StarTrace.go` file should look like:
+Your `startrace.go` file should look like:
 ```
 package main